 a strong feeling that something is about to happen, especially something unpleasant.

 In his newest installation, ‘Premonition‘, artist Reginald Sylvester II paints a bright abstract of his dreams.
-“Soul driven works…that stream from my unconscious” Sylvester states.
+“Soul driven works…that stream from my unconscious”, Sylvester states.
 Sylvester’s paintings, though all thought provoking and different, share similar themes throughout.
 What are Sylvester’s inner premonitions?
 Is he outright telling us, or allowing the us to feel our own premonitions?
 Lets dive in:

 Something that interests me about Sylvester’s installation, ‘Premonition’, are the modes and channels he is able to bridge through his art.
 His art links his unconscious with his conscious, creating abstract works from abstract thoughts.
-This bridge between the unconscious and conscious, suspends the viewer in Sylvester’s dream like world, exploring the human-eque characiatures of his mind.
+This bridge between the unconscious and conscious suspends the viewer in Sylvester’s dream like world, exploring the human-eque characiatures of his mind.
 This allows the viewer to step into Sylvester’s dystopian world, one which distorts and exploits societal norms in disconcerting and abstract ways.

 This is where the title ‘Premonition’ steps in.
 In this paralleled, upside down world, what feelings do the paintings evoke?
 The brightness of the colors attack me, like extremely vivid memories, and everything looks like a chaotic whirlwind of color, shape and figure abstraction.
 Could this be a comment on the dwellings of Sylvester’s mind?
 Or possibly a comment on the state of our country?

 These two ideas usually go hand in hand.
 The vibrant portraits seem to represent people, but in very dehumanized and animalistic ways.
-If Sylvester’s work stems from his dreams, and presumably his hidden fears that appear to him while dreaming, then the people in these paintings could represent what he believes he, as an African American citizen, is perceived as.
+If Sylvester’s work stems from his dreams, and presumably his hidden fears that appear to him while dreaming, then the people in these paintings could represent what he believes he, as an African American male citizen, is perceived as.
 This effectively submerges the viewer into a world Sylvester is too familiar with, a world where racism persists, dehumanizes and causes one to be always watched.
-This idea of always being watched, whether it be by law enforcement, or social media outlets, seems to be causing a sort of crazy making in Sylvester’s mind.
-This is clearly symbolized through a contrast of bright and dark colors, swirling motions on the edges of his paintings, numerous eyes, and fence like slashes throughout his work.
+This idea of being constantly watched, whether it be by law enforcement or social media outlets, seems to be causing a sort of crazy making in Sylvester’s mind.
+This is clearly symbolized through a contrast of bright and dark colors, swirling motions on the edges of his paintings, numerous detached eyes, and fence like slashes throughout his work.